theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 * Traveling healers and entertainers
 * Women's gambling

-## Chapter 1 ~ page 1 ~
+## Chapter 1 ~ page 1 ~ 1%This is not a book about the origins of inequality.

+This is not a book about the origins of inequality

+This is the right time for metamorphosis, of fundamental principles and symbols.
+Jung

-Most of history is lost
+Most of history is lost.
+Little consequence for most people..

-The world seems to be in a mess; was it alwalys like this?
+The world seems to be in a mess; was it always like this?

-Are we innately good or are we innately evil
+Theological question: Are we innately good or are we innately evil

 Actually nonsensical question.
 We don't ask animals if they are good.

+Original sin.
 We were godlike, but now are in a fallen state

-First: Jean-Jacques Rousseau ~ _Discourse on the Origin and the Fondation of Inequality among Mankind_ 1754
+First: Jean-Jacques Rousseau ~ _Discourse on the Origin and the Foundation of Inequality among Mankind_ 1754

 Child-like innocence until agricultural revolution Then civilization, state
 Then patriarchy, armies, executions, bureaucrats

+Only other offer, even worse

 Thomas Hobbes ~ _Leviathan_ ~ 1651

-Primitive life: nasty, short and brutish
+Primitive life: nasty, short and brutish, repression of basic instincts.

+Always: Alpha male, hierarchy and domination come., cynical self interest
-Progess: courts, bureaucracy, police
+Progress: courts, bureaucracy, police

 Human society is founded on collective repression - especially when large numbers

-history is evolutionary
+history is evolutionary: wrong!

-question of history: not equal access to resources but equal capacity to contribute to decisions how to live together
+We don't like these choices!

 Graeber: Most accounts of history

 * Simply isn't true
 * Has dire political implications
-* Makes the past needlessly dull
+* Makes the past needlessly dull ~ Actually more playful

-Hunter gatherers
+Hunter gatherers : bold social experiments.

+Agriculture relatively free of ranks and hierarchies.

+p 4
 * Bold social experiments
 * Multitude of political forms
 * Absence of private property
 * Free of ranks and hierarchies

-#### Truth
+question of history: not equal access to resources but equal capacity to contribute to decisions how to live together

 Need Radical shift